ranneyd/mygroup.events/README.md

-# MyGroup.events
+# Ravie

 ## What it is

-MyGroup.events is a way to organize events for members of a specific group or organization.
+Ravie is a way to organize events for members of a specific group or organization.
 Frequently, people will want to coordinate events within a group.
 For instance, an office might want to plan an after-work happy hour, or a freshman class might want to organize trips to eat off campus or see a movie.
 These events are often poorly organized: they take the form of a giant email or a